 Look Into Their Eyes

 Like humans, many senior cats develop cloudy eyes with age.
 In most cases, this cloudiness isn’t noticeable until the cat is around 10 years old.
-A vet, however, is usually able to use special equipment to get a clearer view into your cat’s pretty peepers.
+A vet, however, is usually able to use special equipment to get a clearer view of your cat’s pretty peepers.

 Once a cat reaches 6 or 7 years old, their eye lenses start to become denser.
 It’s nearly impossible for the average person to notice this change, but ask your vet about it.
 Your vet might also notice something called iris atrophy.
-This is a natural break down of the iris that happens once cats reach the senior stage.
+This is a natural breakdown of the iris that happens once cats reach the senior stage.

 Observe Their Behavior

 While every cat is different, younger felines are typically more playful and active than their older, more mature, counterparts.
-Young cats between 1 and 5 years old are usually the ones to sprint down the hallway for no reason and pounce one everything that moves.
+Young cats between 1 and 5 years old are usually the ones to sprint down the hallway for no reason and pounce on everything that moves.

 Once cats get closer to their senior years, they usually prefer to take more naps and aren’t as impressed by toys.

 There are few cat owners that can say they know their cats’ exact ages.
-Most of us use these simple tips and talk to our vets to get what we consider to be a best guess.
+Most of us use these simple tips and talk to our vets to get what we consider to be the best guess.
 And while your cat’s real birthday will probably go unnoticed every year, that doesn’t make them any less special or less loved.
 As long as you have a general idea of your cat’s real age, you can monitor their health and help them live their best life.